Model architecture: Masked Language Model

 Model Card Author(s): Cohere Safety Team & Responsibility Council

-Performance has been evaluated on the SentEval research benchmark.
-We report the average performance metric across the Similarity, Probing, and Downstream Tasks categories.
+We report the average performance metric across SentEval's Similarity, Probing, and Downstream Tasks categories.

 |Model||Similarity Tasks||Downstream Tasks||Probing Tasks|